Executive Course | A.Y 2025-2026

 When and where

-Executive formula: lessons on Fridays, online; final workshops on Fridays and Saturdays, in presence, in Milan, at Università Cattolica.
+Executive format: lectures on Fridays, online; final workshops on Friday and Saturday, in person, in Milan at Università Cattolica.

 9 modules in total:

-The theoretical part will be accompanied by in-depth technical sessions that illustrate already tested cases of application of the tools examined (best practices); finally, practical exercises are planned in which participants will be asked to design the new tools themselves on the basis of what they have learned.
+The theoretical component will be accompanied by technical sessions presenting concrete cases of previously implemented applications of the tools examined (best practices).
+Practical exercises will also be included, during which participants will be asked to design new tools themselves based on the knowledge acquired.

-63 hours of training in total, 9 modules, structured in:
+The programme includes 63 hours of training in total, divided into 9 modules, structured as follows:

-• frontal lectures, for an initial infrastructure of knowledge;
+• frontal lectures, to provide a foundational framework of knowledge;

-• interactive lessons, to encourage more widespread involvement and greater awareness of the topics covered;
+• interactive lessons, to encourage broader engagement and deeper awareness of the topics addressed;

 • Module 1 (7 hours)